external-mirrors/mitra/docs/mitra_2_0.md

 Prior to version 2.0, Mitra printed warnings when it encountered deprecated configuration parameters.
 In Mitra 2.0 these parameters are ignored.

 See [annotated example of config.yaml file](../contrib/mitra_config.yaml) for more information.

+## HTTP API

+- `X-Forwarded-Proto` header must be present when Mitra runs behind a reverse proxy.
+Instance operators who use Nginx should add `proxy_set_header X-Forwarded-Proto $scheme;` directive to a relevant `location` block.
+See [example of nginx config file](../contrib/mitra.nginx).
+Caddy sets `X-Forwarded-Proto` header by default, so no action is needed.